 A serious accident can have a significant impact on your health and well-being.
 That’s particularly true if the accident results in a spinal injury.
 Spinal injuries range from temporary conditions like minor sprains to catastrophic, life-altering injuries, such as paralysis.
 Within that range, there are several types of permanent, but less catastrophic, spinal cord injuries, such as disc injuries, facet joint injuries, and other forms of neck and back trauma.

 The severity of your injury and your long-term medical prognosis will often impact your case.
 A permanent injury, even if minor, can have long-term effects on your health, quality of life, and ability to earn income.
 Because of this, permanent injuries will justify more compensation — and a more creative and complex legal strategy — than a less serious injury.

-If you have recently been injured in an auto collision or other accident and are concerned you may have sustained a spinal injury, here’s what you need to know.
+If you have recently been injured in an auto collision or other accident in Austin and are concerned you may have sustained a spinal injury, here’s what you need to know.

 If you are having any symptoms after an accident, it is important to seek medical assistance as soon as possible.
 This is true even if you do not believe your symptoms are serious.
 It may take time for some symptoms to fully manifest, and if you do not seek medical care as soon as possible after your accident, it can both impact your health and limit your legal options as you pursue compensation for your injuries.

 For instance, if you experience symptoms that indicate a spinal cord injury — such as tingling or pain in your neck, arms or legs — and you have not visited a doctor after your accident, the insurance company liable for compensation may argue that you are not seriously injured.
 This may provide grounds for the insurance company to devalue your claim, and will dramatically increase the likelihood that you will need to file a lawsuit in order to get full compensation for your harms and losses.